Religious Discrimination in the Workplace

 Your religion makes no difference in your ability to do your job, but some employers don’t see it that way.
 There are employees who experience harassment or discrimination at the workplace because of their religion.
 Taking action to hold employers accountable can be complicated.
-That’s why you need an experienced discrimination attorney on your side.
+That’s why you need an experienced religious discrimination attorney on your side.

 The lawyers at Gibson Law, LLC used to represent employers in cases like yours.
 We know how they approach these types of claims and which legal strategies are most effective.
 Now, we put our experience and legal knowledge to work for employees in Ohio who have been mistreated by their employers.

 Federal and Ohio law both prohibit employers from making employment-related decisions based upon an employees’ religious beliefs or practices.
 Such protections are important because employers sometimes allow their religious biases or misconceptions to influence their decisions.

 An employer may not hire someone who practices a particular religion, believing it will disrupt the business or that it will turn away customers.
 Employers cannot make any type of employment decision, including hiring, firing, rate of pay, job assignments, promotions, layoffs, training or fringe benefits, due to an employee’s religion.

 Religious discrimination in the workplace can be difficult to prove because it is not always obvious.
 Examples of religious discrimination may include:

 - A person of a particular religion is passed over for hiring.

 - A person of a particular religion is paid less than other employees who practice different religions.